 NBC’s Olympics ratings are terrible.
-That doesn’t mean the games are dying.
+That doesn’t mean the Games are dying.

 Friday’s Opening Ceremonies set the bleak tone, attracting 15.7 million viewers.
 That was the lowest figure ever and a decline of 44 percent from the kickoff of the 2018 Winter Games in South Korea.
 An average of 12.7 million people each day tuned in during the first four days of TV coverage, down nearly 50 percent from 2018.

-Ratings for almost every kind of TV programming have been falling in recent years, but few have slid further, faster and from such commanding heights as the Olympics.
+Ratings for almost every kind of TV programming have been falling in recent years, but few have slid as far, as fast or from such commanding heights as the Olympics.
 NBC has lost nearly half the viewers who tuned in to opening night as recently as eight years ago.
 Once a towering TV event, the games now look merely … popular.
 By comparison, the drama series “NCIS” averaged 12.6 million viewers each week last season.

 The diminished TV audience continues a downward trend that began even before 2014 — the year that NBC’s parent, Comcast Corp., paid the IOC $7.75 billion for the rights to carry every Olympics from 2022 through 2032.